Isle of Wight Guru

 5. The Ruins of the Abbey of Quarr (Free)

 The modern day Quarr Abbey (near the Fishbourne ferry port) dates from the early 20th century and is a good free day out, but the original Abbey's history dates back to the 12th century.
-The modern Abbey is a working Benedictine monastery which welcomes visitors and even offers free tours on certain days (see the Quarr Abbey website).
+The modern Abbey is a working Benedictine monastery that welcomes visitors and even offers free tours on certain days (see the Quarr Abbey website).
 The ruins of the original monastery are a short walk away.
 It was dismantled under the orders of Henry VIII about 400 years after it was founded.

-6. Old St Boniface Church (free)
+6. Old St Boniface Church (free) and other old churches

 On the South Wight coast is the pretty Old St Boniface Church, parts of which date back to the 11th century.
-There are services on most Sundays, or you can just pop in for a visit most days.
+There are services on some Sundays, or you can just pop in for a visit most days.
 There are glowing reviews and photos on Trip Advisor.

 According to my in depth research (i.e. two minutes on Google), Charles I was brought to the church from his holiday home at Carisbrooke Castle (technically a prison, but it really is a lovely castle) to attend a funeral.
 The Victorian era poet Algernon Swinburne was baptised at the church, whilst the leader of a French invasion in 1545 is buried in an unmarked grave in the churchyard.